-The AtmosFX team has seen so many creative solutions for custom projector enclosures over the many years that we’ve been developing digital decorations.
-Today, we’re going to share with you some of our favorite D.I.Y. projects that decorators have shared with us.
+The AtmosFX team has seen so many creative solutions for custom projector enclosures over the many years that we’ve been developing decorations.
+In this Digital Decorating 101 article, we’re going to share with you some of our favorite D.I.Y. projects that decorators have shared with us.

-Before we get to the fun part, remember that any enclosure you create must allow for proper air circulation.
+Before we get to the fun part, it is very important to remember that any enclosure you create must allow for proper air circulation.
 Without air circulation, your projector may overheat and become permanently damaged.
 Now, let’s get to the creativity!

 Building a D.I.Y.
 Wooden Tombstone Enclosure